Copperheads get their name, unsurprisingly, from their bronze-hued heads.

 - Southern copperhead (Agkistrodon contortrix contortrix) is found in eastern Texas and eastern Oklahoma and ranges north to Nebraska and east to Illinois, Ohio, Pennsylvania, New York, Connecticut, and Massachusetts.

-- Northern copperhead (Agkistrodon contortrix mokasen) found in the southern states and as far north as Massachusetts.
+- Northern copperhead (Agkistrodon contortrix mokasen) is found in the southern states and as far north as Massachusetts.
 It’s also found in the Appalachian Mountains.

 - Osage copperhead (Agkistrodon contortrix phaeogaster), occurs in Missouri, Kansas, and Nebraska